mz0/ansible-digitalocean/README.md

 * put your username & password in a file like [doc/aruba-secrets.ini](doc/aruba-secrets.ini)

-* `listsrv-A.yml` lets you check ArubaCloud server status, queued jobs and their progress.
+* `listsrv-A.yml` lets you check ArubaCloud server status, queued task and its progress.

 Issues:
 -----